eway-crm/csharp-lib/Examples/SearchCompany/README.md

 # Search Company

-This example should show you how to search for company based on one or more parameters..
+This example should show you how to search for company based on one or more parameters.
 It is done by using function `wcfConnection.CallMethod()` with name of the method as first parameter and JObject with parameters of the search as second.
 ```c#

 // Search Companies